 CCS is most commonly caused by intense exercise.

-CCS usually occurs in people less ths 30 years old.
+CCS usually occurs in people less than 30 years old.
 Risk factors include: Participating in endurance sports Participate in sports that involve running or jumpingAnabolic steroid and creatine useEccentric exercisePoor biomechanics in runners

 CSS can affect the lower leg.
-But, it can also affect the arms, hands, feet, and buttocks.
+However, it can also affect the arms, hands, feet, and buttocks.

 If you have any of these symptoms, do not assume it is due to CCS.
 These symptoms may be caused by other conditions.
 Severe pain during exercise that typically goes away an hour after stoppingPain on both sides of the body, such as in both legs Fullness or tightness in the muscleTender, aching musclesMuscle weaknessNumbness, tinglingIn severe cases, foot drop—a foot slaps hard on the ground when running